thibaultcha/lua-resty-mlcache/README.md

 peek
 ----
-**syntax:** `ttl, err, value = cache:peek(key)`
+**syntax:** `ttl, err, value = cache:peek(key, stale?)`

 Peek into the L2 (`lua_shared_dict`) cache.

-The first and only argument `key` is a string, and it is the key to lookup.
+The first argument `key` is a string which is the key to lookup in the cache.

+The second argument `stale` is optional.
+If `true`, then `peek()` will consider stale values as cached values.
+If not provided, `peek()` will consider stale values, as if they were not in the cache

 This method returns `nil` and a string describing the error upon failure.

-Upon success, but if there is no such value for the queried `key`, it returns `nil` as its first argument, and no error.
-The same applies to cached misses looked up with this function.
+If there is no value for the queried `key`, it returns `nil` and no error.

-Upon success, and if there is such a value for the queried `key`, it returns a number indicating the remaining TTL of the cached value.
-The third returned value in that case will be the cached value itself, for convenience.
+If there is a value for the queried `key`, it returns a number indicating the remaining TTL of the cached value (in seconds) and no error.
+If the value for `key` has expired but is still in the L2 cache, returned TTL value will be negative.
+Finally, the third returned value in that case will be the cached value itself, for convenience.

-This method is useful if you want to know whether a value is cached or not.
-A value stored in the L2 cache is considered cached, regardless of whether or not it is also set in the L1 cache of the worker.
-That is because the L1 cache is too volatile (as its size unit is a number of slots), and the L2 cache is still several orders of magnitude faster than the L3 callback anyway.
+This method is useful when you want to determine if a value is cached.
+A value stored in the L2 cache is considered cached regardless of whether or not it is also set in the L1 cache of the worker.
+That is because the L1 cache is considered volatile (as its size unit is a number of slots), and the L2 cache is still several orders of magnitude faster than the L3 callback anyway.

-As its only intent is to take a "peek" into the cache to determine its warmth for a given value, `peek()` does not count as a query like [get()](#get), and does not set the value in the L1 cache.
+As its only intent is to take a "peek" into the cache to determine its warmth for a given value, `peek()` does not count as a query like [get()](#get), and does not promote the value to the L1 cache.

 Example: